fkyprianou/deved-platform/content/blog/en/stream-audio-into-a-phone-call-with-node-js-1.md

 ## Conclusion

-In this post, you learned how to play audio into an existing call and about some of the NCCO `actions` that govern the call flow.
+In this post, you learned how to play audio into an existing call and about the NCCO `actions` that govern the call flow.
 Feel free to experiment by substituting different audio files and NCCO `actions`.
 The following resources might help:

 * [Voice API reference](https://developer.vonage.com/api/voice)
 * [NCCO reference](https://developer.vonage.com/voice/voice-api/ncco-reference)